vnponce/trx-challenge/README.md

 - Vite
 - TailwindCSS
 - TDD with Vitest, Jest and Vue Testing Library
+- Mock Service Worker (MSW) as a request interceptor
 - E2E tests with Cypress

 ## Features 🦾